sudiptog81/supertokens-website/docs/axios/manually-refresh.md

 - This is needed in case you want to call the refresh session endpoint yourself.

-- You would only need to do this in certain cases if you are using a non single page application website framework or using server side rendering.
+- You would only need to do this in certain cases, for example, if you are using a non single page application website framework or using server side rendering.
 Please see the [For non-SPA websites section](non-spa) for more information.

 ## Call the ```attemptRefreshingSession``` function: [API Reference](../api-reference/api-reference#attemptrefreshingsession)
 ```js